 The Sámi cultural week in the school of Tumannyj village (1982), the Kola Peninsula in the Northwestern Russia.

-The current Ph.D. project concerns analysis of the boarding school policies in education of the Kola Sámi from 1910 to 2010, its historical development and consequences.
+The current Ph.D. project explores boarding school policies in education of the Kola Sámi people from 1935 to 1989, its historical development and consequences.

 Main goals of the project:

-- To investigate the process of implementation and the consequences of boarding school policies in education of the Kola Sámi in the Soviet and the post-Soviet Eras (1917- 2010).
+- To investigate the process of implementation and the consequences of boarding school policies introduced to education of the Kola Sami people during the Soviet Era (1935-1989).

-- To produce historiographical analysis and analysis of sources on the educational policies implemented on the Kola Sámi people in the late Imperial, the Soviet and the post-Soviet periods (1910-2010);
+- To produce historiographical analysis and analysis of sources on the educational policies implemented on the Kola Sami people in the late Imperial, the Soviet and the post-Soviet periods;

 The project is financed by the Norwegian Research Council.